-To install the floor mats, position the floor mat eyelet over the retention post and press down to lock in position.
+To install floor mats that have eyelets, position the floor mat eyelet over the retention post and press down to lock in position.
+Repeat for all eyelets on the floor mat.

-To remove the floor mat, reverse the installation procedure.
+To remove the floor mats, reverse the installation procedure.